San José is the country’s capital and largest city in Costa Rica. It draws people from all over the world to experience its wonder and excitement.

 - Place to stay – Gran Hotel Costa Rica

 Things to Do in San Jose, Costa Rica

 Address: Avenida 2, C. 5, Catedral, San José, Costa Rica

-The National Theater has been a source of pride for over 120 years in Costa Rica.
-Since its inception in 1897, people have traveled from all over the country and world to witness the spectacular architecture of this iconic landmark and celebrate San Jose’s history.
+The National Theater has been a source of pride in Costa Rica for over 120 years.
+Since its inception in 1897, people have traveled around the country to witness this iconic landmark’s spectacular architecture and celebrate San Jose’s history.

-You’ll have the option of an English or Spanish-speaking guided tour to fully immerse yourself in the culture and history of the theater.
-Explore the exquisite interior and lavish decor that was heavily influenced by the Spanish and French cultures of the time period.
+You’ll have the option of an English- or Spanish-speaking guided tour to immerse yourself fully in the culture and history of the theater.
+Explore the exquisite interior and lavish decor heavily influenced by the Spanish and French cultures of the period.

 If you want to experience a live show, the theater has afternoon and evening performances several days a week, primarily on the weekends.
 You’ll witness shows filled with aerialists, dance, juggling, and more.